 This prestigious award is one of the oldest press freedom awards, first being presented in 1970.
 Previous winners represent a remarkable cross-section of individuals who have made an enormous contribution to the Commonwealth newspaper industry, particularly in the field of press freedom.

-The Astor Award was last presented in 2005 to Gavin Ellis of New Zealand.
+The Astor Award was last presented by the family in 2021 to Gavin Ellis of New Zealand.